habanerohq/ruby-style-guide/README.md

 * <a name="indent-when-to-case"></a>
   Indent `when` as deep as `case`.
 Space out the when clauses as separate paragraphs.

-  Note that the use of a case statement could point to a problem in your design.
 <sup>[[link](#indent-when-to-case)]</sup>

   ```Ruby
   # standard
   case
   when song.name == 'Misty'
     puts 'Not again!'